Master of Engineering: United States

 In the United States, the Master of Engineering degree is generally a professional degree offered as a coursework-based alternative to the traditional research-based Master of Science.
-It is typically a one-year program, entered after the completion of a 4-year bachelor's degree, and many universities allow students to choose between the Master of Engineering and the Master of Science.
+It is typically a two-year program, entered after the completion of a 4-year bachelor's degree, and many universities allow students to choose between the Master of Engineering and the Master of Science.

 The Master of Engineering degree is offered at many leading universities in the United States on either a full-time or part-time (weekends or evenings) basis.
+Some Master of Engineering programs offer flexible delivery formats, including face-to-face, online, synchronous, and asynchronous modalities.
+Varied delivery options enable students to complete coursework via methods that work with their schedules, catering to working professionals.

 Some MEng degree programs require a scholarly project in addition to coursework.
 They require additional courses beyond those required for Master of Science students in order to better prepare students for professional careers.
 Some of them highly encourage students to participate in collaborative consulting projects.
 These courses may include topics such as business fundamentals, management, and leadership.